-Rule 114: Date of Hearing
+Rule 114: Date of Hearing (amended 7 March 2003)

 After the expiration of the time-limits for filing the submissions provided for in Rules 111, 112 and 113, the Appeals Chamber shall set the date for the hearing in open court, unless it decides to rule on such appeals based solely on the submissions of the parties.
 The Registrar shall notify the parties accordingly.